 Accommodation and the Cost of Living

-Accommodation of ecxhange students in student dormitories is arranged by the receiving faculties.
-They are mostly lodged in the Vetrnik and the Hvezda dormitories.
+Accommodation of exchange students in student dormitories is arranged by the receiving faculties.
+Most exchange students are accommodated at the Větrník, Hvězda or Kajetánka dormitories.

 Student Visa and Insurance